mgj/MvvmCross-Dreams/README.md

 DREAMS is now available as a project template to make it even easier for you to get up and running as fast as possible.
 Just follow these steps:

-1. Install the DREAMS project template
+1. Install the DREAMS project template: https://visualstudiogallery.msdn.microsoft.com/19537bba-c65f-4fb0-b256-83eb7b493c1c
 2. Add new project - type MvvmCross DREAMS Core.
 OBS: Must be postfixed with ".Core" !
 For example: "MyProject.Core"
 3. Add new project - type "MvvmCross DREAMS Droid".
 OBS: Must be postfixed with ".Droid" !
 For example: "MyProject.Droid"
 4. Change the build action for MyProject.Core.Common.DreamsResources.resx to be "Embedded Resource" instead of "Content"